 Most of you will want to go true to size, though going up half a size is an option if you prefer a roomier fit.
 And if you’ll be opting for outdoor play – I’d advise choosing a colorway that utilizes solid rubber outsoles.
 The translucent options tend to break down quicker.

 Although whichever option you go with, the rubber here isn’t the most durable.
 I found myself with nearly naked outsoles about 4 months in but the traction is still there.
-Just not on out-of-the-box level anymore.
+Just not on an out-of-the-box level anymore.

 > Looking for a true outdoor tank instead?
 Here are the best outdoor basketball shoes